 - a hernia at the incision site

 - a collapsed lung

-- collection of pus under the diaphragm
+- a collection of pus under your diaphragm